 OnlyInYourState may earn compensation through affiliate links in this article.

 North Carolina Traditions

 What are some other traditions in North Carolina?

 In the South, we have so many traditions that the rest of the country finds a bit, well, odd.
 We love our traditions; they shape us and they shape our state.
 The majority of us probably grew up with these traditions, learned them along the way, or even made a few ourselves.
 Here are 11 North Carolina traditions that outsiders might see as ‘strange’ but we see as completely normal.
 For instance: Sunday supper.
 This meal is neither lunch nor dinner.
 It's a home-cooked meal enjoyed with friends and family, usually after Sunday service.
 Gather around for that fried goodness...
 Sunday suppers are that one midday meal we always look forward to!

 What are some popular foods in North Carolina?

-Food is a huge part of the culture here in the South, and we have some delicacies here that are amazing!
-For starters, there’s our barbecue.
-It doesn’t matter if you get Eastern or Lexington style, a BBQ sandwich or even plate with hushpuppies and slaw is a dish you MUST try.
-Then there’s shrimp n’ grits, which can be found throughout the South, but the ones in North Carolina are especially delicious.
-And speaking of Carolina cuisine, when in North Carolina, you must try “Carolina style” fare.
-You can’t go wrong with chili, slaw and onions topping your favorite piece of meat (usually hot dogs or burger).
+Food is a huge part of Southern culture, and we have some delicacies here that are amazing!
+For starters, there's our barbecue.
+It doesn't matter if you get Eastern or Lexington style, a BBQ sandwich or even plate with hushpuppies and slaw is a dish you MUST try.
+Then there's shrimp n' grits, which can be found throughout the South, but the ones in North Carolina are especially delicious.
+And speaking of Carolina cuisine, when in North Carolina, you must try "Carolina style" fare.
+You can't go wrong with chili, slaw and onions topping your favorite piece of meat (usually hot dogs or burger).